DragonQween/DragonQween/README.md

-# Hey, soy DragonQween 🔥
+# Hey, DragonQween here 🔥
 ### Passionate about hacking and software development